-$$\frac{\left|\sum P{\textit{CHELSA j}} - \sum P{\textit{Worldclim j}}\right|}{\sum P{\textit{CHELSA j}}} \times 100$$ where P{CHELSA} and $P{Worldclim}$ are the suitability score of pixel j for CHELSA and Worldclim projections, respectively.
+$$\frac{\left|\sum P{CHELSAj} - \sum P{Worldclimj}\right|}{\sum P{CHELSAj}} \times 100$$ where P{CHELSA} and $P{Worldclim}$ are the suitability score of pixel j for CHELSA and Worldclim projections, respectively.
+This difference in suitability scores indicates the overall level of agreement between two projections across the whole predicted area.
+A high difference in suitability scores suggests a strong effect of the climate data source, either in terms of overall suitability scores or surface of suitable environment.

-Secondly, we used an approach that takes into account spatial information, i.e., spatial overlap (Muscatello et al. 2021; Petford and Alexander 2021; Dubos et al., 2022a).
+Secondly, we computed an alternative index which takes into account spatial information, i.e., spatial overlap (Muscatello et al. 2021; Petford and Alexander 2021; Dubos et al. 2022a).
 We computed the Schoener's D overlap between projections of current invasion risk between predictions based on the two climate datasets considered.
 A value of 1 indicates a perfect spatial match between the two projections produced (i.e., no effect of climate data source) and a value of 0 represents a perfect mismatch.
 We computed the Schoener's D overlap between CHELSA and Worldclim projections using the ENMTools R package (Warren et al. 2010).
 Schoener's D was computed as follows: